upbound/configuration-eks/README.md

 A custom API in [Crossplane](https://docs.crossplane.io/v1.11/getting-started/introduction/) is defined by two configuration files:

 - a CompositeResourceDefinition (XRD) config file.
-This defines the sschema or shape of the API
+This defines the schema or shape of the API.
 - a Composition config file(s).
 These files implement the schema by _composing_ a set of Crossplane managed resources together.

 For this configuration, the EKS API is defined by: